Tirukkural translations into German: History

 The first translations of the Kural text into German were made by August Friedrich Caemmerer in 1803 and by Friedrich Rückert in 1847.
 However, these remained incomplete.
 Caemmerer translated only the first two books, viz. the Book of Virtue and the Book of Wealth.
 The first well-known complete German translation was made by Karl Graul in 1856.
-He published it in 220 pages under the title Der Kural des Tiruvalluver.
+It is said that when a Kural couplet was explained in English to Graul, he was so much taken up with it and started learning the Tamil language in order to study the Kural in the original.
+Graul published his translation in 220 pages under the title Der Kural des Tiruvalluver.
 Ein gnomisches Gedicht über die drei Strebeziele des Menschen as the third volume of the four-volume work Bibliotheca Tamulica sive Opera Praecipia Tamuliensium.
 Graul's translation is considered a scholarly one by various scholars including Kamil Zvelebil, who in 1962 praised the translation thus: "As far as I know, the two best translations of Tirukkural had been till this day, Graul’s old German version … and V. V. S. Iyer’s (translation in English)."
 Speaking about the Kural in his introduction, Graul said, "No translation can convey any idea of its charming effect.
 It is truly an apple of gold in a network of silver."
 The nineteenth century witnessed one more translation by Albrecht Frenz and K. Lalithambal in 1877 (titled Thirukural von Thiruvalluvar aus dem Tamil).
+It was published in Madurai.